-CAPTCHA used to be a nightmare for web scraping, but now can be solved easily.
-Many web scraping tools have the feature of solving CAPTCHA automatically during the extraction process.
-And there are lots of CAPTCHA solvers that can be integrated with scraping systems.
+CAPTCHA used to be a nightmare for web scraping.
+But with the development of web scraping tools, CAPTCHA can be solved easily.
+Many web scraping tools now have the feature of solving CAPTCHA automatically during the extraction process.
+Octoparse currently can handle three kinds of CAPTCHA including hCaptcha, ReCaptcha V2, and ImageCaptha.

 10. Can I republish the content extracted via web crawling?

 Republishing content needs to have consent from the owner.
-Though you can scrape text content from websites that allow bots, you still need to use this data in a way that does not infringe the copyrights of the publisher.
+Though you can scrape text content from websites that allow bots, it still does not mean you have the copyright of the content.
+You need to use this data in a way that does not infringe the copyrights of the publisher.

 11. What is a robots.txt file?

 Robots.txt is a text file that tells crawlers, bots, or spiders if a website could be or how it should be scrapped as specified by the website owner.
-It is critical to understand the robots.txt file to prevent being blocked while web scraping.
+Understanding this file can help you prevent being blocked while web scraping.

 12. Can I scrape data behind a login page?